-In the second establishment, the audit team examined the status of three non compliances; which had been identified during the preceding ten inspections.
-The audit team confirmed that all of these non compliances had been fully addressed.
+In the second establishment, the audit team examined the status of 21 non compliances; which had been identified during the preceding 8 inspections.
+The audit team confirmed that 13 of these 21 non-compliances had been fully addressed, 2 had been improved but required further attention and 6 non compliances were outstanding or had recurred at the time of this audit.